 4. Take a bike ride

 Most cities have a list of bike trails that will keep you off busy roads and take you on a scenic ride through nearby parks and nature areas.
 This can be a fun activity for the whole family!
-Do a quick Internet search to find a trail that’s the right level of difficulty for yourself and your little ones.
+Do a quick Internet search to find a trail that’s the right level of difficulty for you and your little ones.

 5. Pick some berries

 You don’t have to wait until fall to visit the apple orchards.
-There are tons of great fruits to be picked year-round.
+There are tons of great fruit to be picked year-round.
 Berries, cherries, and peaches are all in season during the spring and summer, and strawberries are especially popular in June and July.
 Many fruit orchards welcome visitors with wagon rides and farmyard activities, and there’s nothing the kids will love more than roaming the berry fields to their heart’s content.

 6. Go stargazing

 Warm evenings are perfect for laying outside and looking at the stars.
 If you live in a rural or suburban area, grab a blanket and head out on a clear evening.
 If you live in a city with lots of light pollution, you might need to make a road trip out of it.
-Many State and National parks are designated “Dark Sky” areas that are meant to give you the best possible view of the Milky Way.
+Many state and national parks are designated “Dark Sky” areas that are meant to give you the best possible view of the Milky Way.
 You can get a guidebook or even download an app that will help you identify the constellations.
 Kids will love to hear the stories and myths associated with the stars they see in the sky.

 Spring is the perfect time to get outdoors before the weather gets too hot.
-Sometimes we all need a reminder to step away from our screens, our electronics, and the busyness of everyday life to appreciate nature.
+Sometimes we all need a reminder to step away from our screens, our electronics, and the business of everyday life to appreciate nature.